-Our Residential Treatment Program provides care and treatment for abused, neglected, traumatized and emotionally disturbed males age 6-18.
+Our Short-Term Residential Therapeutic Program (STRTP) provides care and treatment for abused, neglected, traumatized, and emotionally disturbed males age 6-19.

-Without the intensive 24-7 treatment and care our residents receive, these children would be at risk for institutionalized, long-term group care, because of their risk of causing harm to themselves or others.
+Without the intensive, 24-7 residential treatment for children that our residents receive from residential counselors and mental health specialists, these children would be at risk for institutionalized, long-term group care, because of their risk of causing harm to themselves or others.

 - Strength-based Treatment

 - Structured Living Environment

 - Recreation Activities

 - Community Engagements